 * The nine month living allowance includes housing cost (rent & utilities), transportation, food, and personal expenses.

-** The estimated fees included fees charged by the university and fees charged by student loan lenders.
+** The estimated fees included fees charged by the university.

 *** Graduating 3L students can include the cost for applying for the Bar Exam in their cost of attendance.